Shinsplat/ComfyUI-Shinsplat/README.md

 	have access to this.
 One might wonder why I didn't just use a text node to begin with and I would nod but also know that the ones I've used do not support filtering comments.

+	These last are for the regular encoder, not the advanced one for SDXL, though the regular encoder works for SDXL models as well of course.
+I added this for my convenience so that I could more easily pull in my LoRA prompt outputs from my custom LoRA loader, after merging them in some fashion.

+    "prompt_before" - input
+    A text input prepended to the existing prompt, but after any pony tags if applicable.

+    "prompt_after" - input
+    A text input appended to the existing prompt.

+    Pony tags will not be included in the output text, prompt.
+However, the input text "prompt_before" and "prompt_after" will be added to the "prompt".

 ## END